neumovelab/myoassist/docs/getting-started/index.md

    ```bash
    py -3.11 -m venv .my_venv
    ```
-   This will create a new folder named `venv` in your project directory.
+   This will create a new folder named `.my_venv` in your project directory.

 2. **Activate the virtual environment:**
    - On **Linux/macOS**: